-Key Action 2 projects for Digital Readiness may involve participants under the age of 18, either domestically or transnationally.
+Youth Key Action 2 projects may involve the participation of young people under the age of 18, either domestically or transnationally.
 It is the responsibility of all organisations within the partnership to ensure that all minors participating in activities are protected.
-Please ensure that your organisation and any partners who are also participating in the project, have written robust policies and procedures which comply with all the relevant UK legislation for ensuring and managing child protection.
-You will have been required to sign a declaration confirming that your organisation, and its partners, have policies and procedures in place before the UK NA issued your Grant Agreement to you.
+Please ensure that your organisation and any partners who are also participating in the project, have written and robust policies and procedures which comply with all the relevant UK legislation for ensuring and managing child protection.
+You will have been required to sign a declaration confirming that your organisation, and its partners, have policies and procedures in place before the UK NA issued your grant agreement to you.